simonmichael/hledger/doc/SPEC-lots.md

    (which infers balance-assignment and elided amounts), a second classification pass (auto-split + classify) over transactions still containing an unclassified lotful posting, so entries whose lotful amounts were only known after balancing are classified too (#2686).
-Postings classified by the first pass keep their tags.
+In these transactions, first-pass classifications are dropped (`unclassifyPosting`) and the whole transaction is
+   reclassified: they were made with incomplete amounts and may be wrong, eg a bare lotful outflow classified dispose when the inferred destination amount reveals a transfer (#2690).
+Reclassifying with complete amounts matches what fully explicit amounts would have produced.
 6. **journalCheckLotsTagValues** — validate `lots:` tag values on commodity/account declarations.
 7. **journalCalculateLots** — walk transactions in date order, evaluate lot selectors, apply reduction methods, add explicit lot subaccounts, infer cost basis for bare